Exclusive: Survey finds startups drifting away from offices, post COVID-19 – TechCrunch

-Early-stage startups are confident of re-opening their offices in the wake of the COVID-19 within the next 6 months.
-But: there will be changes.
+Early-stage startups are confident of re-opening their offices in the wake of the COVID-19 within the next six months.
+But there will be changes.

 An exclusive survey compiled by Founders Forum, with TechCrunch, found 63% of those surveyed said they would only re-open in either 1-3 months or 3-6 months — even if the government advises that it is safe to do so before then.
 A minority have re-opened their offices, while 10% have closed their office permanently.

-However, there will clearly be long-term impact on the model of office working, with a majority of those surveyed saying they would now move to either a flexible remote working model (some with permanent offices, some without), but only a small number plan a ‘normal’ return to work.
-A very small number plan to go fully ‘remote’.
+However, there will clearly be long-term impact on the model of office working, with a majority of those surveyed saying they would now move to either a flexible remote working model (some with permanent offices, some without), but only a small number plan a “normal” return to work.
+A very small number plan to go fully “remote.”
 Many cited the continuing benefits of face-to-face interaction when trying to build the team culture so crucial with early-stage companies.

 Massive office closures during pandemic

-Of the 349 that answered the survey 84% said they had closed their office during the COVID-19 pandemic; 5% said they had not; and 8% said it was not applicable (i.e. no office to close).
-The majority of those answering were at Seed or Pre-seed stage, with a minority past Series A stage.
+Of the 328 that answered the survey, 84% said they had closed their office during the COVID-19 pandemic; 5% said they had not; and 8% said it was not applicable (i.e. no office to close).
+The majority of those answering were at seed or pre-seed stage, with a minority past Series A stage.

-Crucially, a clear majority of respondents (66%) said the need to return to the office was not ‘business critical’, while 33% thought it was.
+Crucially, a clear majority of respondents (66%) said the need to return to the office was not “business critical,” while 33% thought it was.
 Right now, startups are closely divided over feeling the need to return to the office, with 46% saying they did feel a need, while 53% said they did not.

-The survey was launched by TechCrunch and UK non-profit Founders Forum in order to assess how startups will work in the future, in the wake of the global COVID-19 pandemic’s impact on office working and the shift to ‘Work From Home’ policies.
-Of the 349 answers, 61% were from the UK, 20% from the US, and the rest from other countries.
+The survey was launched by TechCrunch and U.K. nonprofit Founders Forum in order to assess how startups will work in the future, in the wake of the global COVID-19 pandemic’s impact on office working and the shift to “Work From Home” policies.
+Of the 328 answers, 61% were from the U.K., 20% from the U.S. and the rest from other countries.

 “Missing the power of face to face problem solving and building teams”